bazilinskyy/coupled-sim/README.md

 ## Brake AV based on eye-gaze
 To brake the AV based on eye-gaze, both the *AICar* script and the *VarjoGazeRay* script need to be modified.
-In the previous section I already set up the condition for target hits.
+In the previous section, I already set up the condition for target hits.
 The first step is to send a message from the *VarjoGazeRay* script to the *AICar* script when the passenger gazes at the pedestrian.

 **1.** In the *AICar* script, create a bool and a function to change the bool from another script.
 In the code snippet below, a counter "n" is added.
-This is because we want the message to be send only once.
+This is because we want the message to be sent only once.
 ```
 private bool boolVarjoSaysStop;
 public void VarjoSaysStop()